TalosThoren/Android_HelloWorld/README.md

 keytool command provided with the Java JDK in order to build a release.

-You are expected to modify the local.properties file after you run the autogen.sh script.
+You are expected to modify the secure.properties file after you run the autogen.sh script.
 The autogen.sh script simply adds blank values to the following entries, which it adds if they are missing:

-keystore.dir - The directory where the keystore is located keystore.name - The filename of the keystore being used key.name - The alias of the key being used

-If you look at ant.properties, you will notice that these variables are used to find the appropriate key when building a release apk.
+key.store - Point this to you keystore file key.alias - Provide the alias of the key you're signing with key.store.password - Optionally provide the keystore passwd for automated signing key.alias.password - Optionally provide the key alias passwd for automated signing

 Note that you can always build the debug build without generating or configuring your own keys.